 How To Get A Sick Baby To Sleep?

-Here are some top tips to help your sick baby sleep during times of illness:
+Here are some top tips to help your sick child or baby sleep during times of illness:

 Comfort Is Key